Download for Windows

 Further Information

-Please see the Documentation section for detailed information about the Turtle System and how to use it.
+Please see the Documentation section for programming guides and information about how to use the Turtle System.
 For a discussion of the principles behind the System, see the About page, or Peter Millican’s articles in Computing at School’s SwitchedOn magazine.

 For any additional information, or to make suggestions for future developments, please contact us.